-Without the NES our beloved Nintendo likely would not have survived and with it likely the larger video game world, making a top twenty of this cornerstone of gaming all the more important.
+Without the NES our beloved Nintendo likely would not have survived and with it likely the larger video game world, making a top twenty-five of this cornerstone of gaming all the more important.

 Each of these titles could stand on its own but together they are nothing short of a tour de force that reshaped and refocused the art of gaming.

 Whittling it down was a challenge as many of these titles are legends in their own right.
 But a top twenty-five is a top twenty-five so let’s get to it.
 Here are the best NES games of all time!

 Maniac Mansion kickstarts this list of the best NES games of all time.
 Lucasfilm’s first self-published title often surprises people who only think of Jedis and Gungans whenever they see the company name.

 It might not be dripping with the force or high in midichlorians, but it’s one crazy game that’s definitely worth a look at.